3rd-4th Grade: Mrs. Harper

 "This is what the Lord says: 'Stand at the crossroads and look; ask for the ancient paths, ask where the good way is, and walk in it, and you will find rest for your souls.' ”

-Terri and her husband Bob are members of the Sebastopol Community Church.
+Terri is a member of the Sebastopol Community Church.